Notre Dame Academy (Worcester, Massachusetts)

 Notre Dame Academy is a private, all-girls, college-preparatory Catholic school in Worcester, Massachusetts.
-The school is operated by the Roman Catholic Diocese of Worcester, and is the only all-girls, college-preparatory school in Central Massachusetts.
+The school is operated by the Sisters of Notre Dame de Namur, and is the only all-girls, college-preparatory school in Central Massachusetts.

 History

-In 1950, the Sisters of Notre Dame de Namur were asked to establish an all-girls academy in Worcester.
+In 1950, the Sisters of Notre Dame de Namur were asked by the Roman Catholic Diocese of Worcester to establish an all-girls academy in Worcester.
 A year later, Notre Dame Academy was established within the Knollwood site.
-The school constructed an academic building in 1955, the same year of its first graduating class.
-Knollwood was listed on the National Register of Historic Places in 1980.

-The Notre Dame Academy campus did not expand significantly until 1990, when an art and athletic complex was constructed.
-Three years later, the Sister Justina Daley Library was established.
-In 2009, the academic building was renovated and enlarged.
-In 2011, Heritage Chapel opened, and in 2014, the Gage House had a major renovation.

-Athletics

-Home of the Rebels, Notre Dame Academy teams don the colors of green and gold.
-The school offers sports in three seasonal categories: Fall, Winter, and Spring.
-Fall athletics include cross country, field hockey, soccer, and volleyball.
-Winter includes basketball, ice hockey, and track and field.
-The Spring season includes golf, lacrosse, tennis, softball, and track and field.
+Tuition

+Tuition for the 2025-2026 academic year is $18,605 for the high school, and $14,885 for grades 7-8.